ncduy0303/MathDoodle/README.md

-# MathDoodle
+# MathDoodle 🦈
-- A fun web application where you can doodle simple mathematical expressions and the deep learning model will show you the answer
+- A fun web application where you can doodle simple mathematical expressions or geometrical shapes and the deep learning model will show you the answer 😼